Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 - `ObjectId`:  The ObjectId of the app's service principal.
 - `ResourceId`: The ObjectId of the app's service principal.
 - `Id`: The Id of the app role (defined on the app's service principal) to assign to the user.
-If no app roles have been defined on resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate the app is assigned to the user.
+If no app roles have been defined to the resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate that the app is assigned to the user.
 - `PrincipalId`: The ObjectId of the user to which you are assigning the app role.

 > [!NOTE]